Alex-X-Li/MSBC/README.md

 # MSBC
 Mini scintillating bubble chamber related codes

 Julia_MC.ipynb: the electron propagation in LAr with alternative electric field.
-The code is written in Julia 1.0.5
+The code is written in Julia 1.0.5.
+The model base on: https://arxiv.org/abs/1508.07059

 MC_jnote.ipynb: the electron propagation in LAr with constant electric field in python 3.6.